Scott MacIntyre: Career

 MacIntyre released many albums before becoming a finalist of American Idol.
-He produced his first CD when he was eleven, and he has recorded five more CDs since then.
-The first three CDs were classical.
-The fourth was a Christian pop-rock CD titled "My Guarantee".
-The fifth CD was recorded with his family.
-In 2000, at the age of 15, he made his orchestral debut as he performed with the Phoenix Symphony as a guest piano soloist.
+He produced his first CD when he was eleven, and he has recorded several more CDs since then spanning genres from classical to pop.

+In 2000, at the age of 15, he made his orchestral debut performing with the Phoenix Symphony as a guest piano soloist.
 In 2002 he competed in, and won, the Butterfield Young Artist Competition at ASU.
-He won the VSA Arts 2008 Young Soloists Award.
-Scott MacIntyre also plays guitar, drums, percussion, and bass on all of his brother Todd's songs.
-He released a post-Idol Christmas EP "Christmas Angel" to iTunes in 2009.
+He also won the VSA Arts 2008 Young Soloists Award.

+MacIntyre released a post-Idol Christmas EP "Christmas Angel" to iTunes in 2009, and the title track became a top indie holiday radio single in the US.
 His first full-length post-Idol album, Heartstrings was released on March 11, 2010, to MacIntyre's web site and to digital retailers.
 Scott performed on American Idol on March 11 to promote his album.
-The album sold 1,000 copies a week after its release.
-This album was re-released in 2012 with new original bonus tracks including "I Am Hope" and "Bottom of the Well."
+This album was re-released in 2012 with new original bonus tracks including "I Am Hope" which became an anthem for the organ donation community and one of MacIntyre's most popular songs.

-In April 2012 Scott released his first book, By Faith, Not By Sight, with Nashville-based publisher Thomas Nelson.
+In April 2012 MacIntyre released his first book, By Faith, Not By Sight, with Nashville-based publisher Thomas Nelson.
 The memoir chronicles the challenges of growing up blind, learning to play the piano, and dealing with an unexpected illness that almost took his life before he ever competed on the popular reality show.
 The book is available on Amazon, Walmart, and Barnes and Noble.

-In August 2013 Scott launched a Kickstarter campaign that raised almost 40k for a new album that will drop in 2014.
+In August 2013 Scott launched a Kickstarter campaign that raised almost 40k for his album, "Lighthouse," which would release the following year.

 In November 2013 Scott released his first full-length Christmas album, Christmas in Paris.
 The album features twelve tracks including ten arrangements of traditional holiday songs and two original songs, "Christmas Angel," written by MacIntyre and "Christmas in Paris," written by MacIntyre, Aaron Steenhoven and Ryan Hydro.

-In November 2014, seven years after his first kidney transplant, MacIntyre announced that he is again experiencing kidney failure.
-He presently has 18% kidney function, is on the waiting list for a transplant from a deceased donor, and will face dialysis unless a live donor can be found.
-He released his new inspirational album Lighthouse.
+Following the release of "Lighthouse," MacIntyre wrote the theme song for the feature film, "If I Had Wings," about a blind teen who wants to run track and field.
+The music video for the song features footage from the film.

+In 2020, MacIntyre and his wife produced a television special entitled "Enduring Hope" which aired internationally and surpassed 1 million viewers in 2023.
+The couple also launched a companion devotional podcast of the same name.
+MacIntyre and his wife founded Scott Macintyre Ministries.
+MacIntyre started an non-profit organization, SongSight, music mentoring for the blind.